RobertLowe/hotkeys/README.md

       def applicationDidFinishLaunching(notification)
         @hotkeys = HotKeys.new

-        # Will only trigger if iTerm2 is frontmost application, second option can be left blank
+        # Will only trigger if Safari is frontmost application, second option can be left blank
         # for truly global shortcut
-        @hotkeys.addHotString("Space+OPTION","com.googlecode.iterm2") do
+        @hotkeys.addHotString("Space+OPTION","com.apple.safari") do
           puts "LOL MACRUBY RUNS"
         end